wellnesstelecom/wtdeploy/README.markdown

 configure your django project:

 - at the end of settings file must be imported local_settings:

         from local_settings import *

-in the target machine %(deploy_folder)s/django/local_settings.py will be used
+in the target machine %(local_conf_folder)s/django/local_settings.py will be used.
+You can use env variables in your local_settings.py (see example)

 - put requirements.txt at the same level as settings.py.
 If you place requirements.txt in %(deploy_folder)s/django/ it will be used instead of project requirements.txt

 see example/localhost_files to see an example configuration.
 You can find apache and cron example files